Street racing: Albania

+France

+One of the first automobile races ever recorded took place in France.
+Organized by Le Petit Journal in France of December 1893, the newspaper aimed to create a race to show the viability of horseless carriages as a means of transportation for the average person.
+Of the constructors, first place was awarded jointly to Peugeot and Panhard et Levassor, whose vehicles “came closest to the ideal.”
+During the day long rally from Paris to Rouen, seven dogs were run over and killed, a cyclist was struck by a car and injured, and one of the drivers was seriously injured as he was scalded by an exploding boiler.

 Germany

 On 1 February 2016, two street racers disregarded several red lights and killed a 69-year-old pensioner, a father of two, when one of the drivers rammed his vehicle on the Kurfürstendamm in Berlin.
 In February 2017, the Landgericht Berlin sentenced the two drivers for collaborative murder, in the first murder conviction for street racers.
 The verdict was appealed to the Federal Court of Justice as it was not clear the drivers had driven with deadly intent or criminal negligence.
 The second trial was started over in August 2018 at which time the drivers had spent two years in detention.
 The second trial was annulled and a third trial started in November 2018.
 They were again convicted of murder in 2019.
 The verdict was again appealed to the Federal Court of Justice, who upheld the murder verdict against the main perpetrator in June 2020.

 Greece

 The first ever street race in Greece happened in 1907 at Syngrou Avenue, in the city of Athens, between Prince Andrew and Nikolaos Simopoulos, son of Anargyros Simopoulos, back when only 7 automobiles existed in town.
 The street race ended with the death of a 25-year-old woman and caused the first ever car crash in Greece.

 Street racing has been a sub-culture of Greece since the 1970s.
-Street racing became more organized in the 1980s, and gained public recognition during the 1990s and 2000s through printed media such as the Max Power magazine.
-The most popular spots in Attica are Poseidonos Avenue, Vouliagmenis Avenue, Limanakia in Varkiza, Schisto in Keratsini, Kryfi in Marathonas, the A65 Aigaleo Ring Road and Syngrou Avenue.
-Other cities and regions like Thessaloniki also have a big street racing sub-culture but not to the extent of Athens because of their population.
+Street racing became more organized in the 1980s, and gained public recognition during the 1990s and 2000s through print media such as the Max Power magazine.

-Until the mid-1990s, the Greek police did not interfere in street racing; there have been reports of police officers taking part or spectating in them.
-That was about to change when Greek TV channel, Mega, showed a car crash in Limanakia.
-This completely changed street racing culture in Greece, as the police were forced to crack down on street racing.
+Until the mid-1990s, the Greek police did not strictly enforce bans on street racing.
+That changed when Greek media reported a serious car crash in Limanakia in the 1990s.
+This completely changed street racing culture in Greece, with strict police enforcement of the activity.
 For that reason a police unit called Sigma squad was created in 1995 which drove high-end sports cars like the BMW M3, the Audi RS2 and the Porsche 930 Turbo.
-The unit was dissolved in 2005 after various crashes and lack of funding.
+The unit was disbanded in 2005 after various crashes and lack of funding.

-The lack of race tracks (especially outside of Athens) and the massive popularity of cars and motorcycles are the main reasons why street racing is so popular.

-Popular cars street racers use are the Citroen Saxo/Peugeot 106, Honda Civic, Volkswagen Golf, Seat Cupra and BMW 3 Series.
-A lot of people, especially those that are under the age of 18, street race using their modified underbone motorcycles.

-Even after decline because of the economic crisis, rising petrol prices and increasing police presence, street racing continues to be popular in Greece.